-The PHS ASPIRE program helps students and parents plan for what is next after high school including trade school, apprenticeship programs, community college, 4-year college, military, or entering the workforce.
-Students can get help with searching colleges, for college applications & essays, financial aid, scholarships, academic planning, career
+The PHS ASPIRE program helps students and parents plan for what is next after high school including trade school, apprenticeship community programs, college, 4-year college, military, or entering the workforce.
+Students can get help with searching colleges, college for applications & essays, financial aid, scholarships, academic planning, career exploration internship opportunities and more.

-Community volunteers work with Jill Gregg and their results are impressive: last year our seniors earned over \$4,100,000 in scholarships for college.
+Community volunteers work with Jill Gregg and

+their results are impressive: last year our seniors earned over \$2,000,000 in scholarships for college.

 Students can schedule one-on-one meetings with ASPIRE to discuss and plan their future options.
 In addition, ASPIRE holds events throughout the year such as college & career fairs and financial aid workshops for students and parents.